 The Steam Clock in Gastown is a true attraction.
 We were there at the right time to see the clock release steam and play a melody.
 It’s a fascinating piece of engineering and a great spot for photos.
 The tip is to arrive a few minutes early to get a good spot.
 Every 15 minutes, the clock makes noise, but not as much as at the exact hour.

-What to do in Vancouver: Eat donuts at Lee’s Donuts
+Thing to do in Vancouver #6: Eat Donuts

 We discovered an amazing donut shop called Lee’s Donuts with locations around the city.
 We tried different flavors, from the classic to the more typical maple syrup.
 The tip is to go with an appetite and try at least two different flavors!